Skip to content

 πŸ“‚ Course organization

-We highly recommend that when going through the material you use the homepage which is the corresponding Github pages version of this repository that is more nicely rendered, that also includes some special HTML magic provided by Material for MkDocs.
+We highly recommend that when going through the material you use the homepage which is the corresponding GitHub Pages version of this repository that is more nicely rendered, and also includes some special HTML magic provided by Material for MkDocs.

 The course is divided into sessions, denoted by capital S, and modules, denoted by capital M. A session corresponds to a full day of work if you are following the course, meaning approximately 9 hours of work.
-Each session (S) corresponds to a topic within MLOps and consists of multiple modules (M) that each cover a tool within the session.
+Each session (S) corresponds to a topic within MLOps and consists of multiple modules (M) that each cover a specific topic.

 Importantly we differ between core modules and optional modules.
 Core modules will be marked by